“She still possesses the stardust that glitters.” – Art Cullison, 1954

 Aside from the opening, the article is a nice tribute to Judy’s MGM years.
 One wonders what happened to Albert Johnson, who apparently hosted the event as was, per Nachman, someone who knows everything worth knowing about Judy Garland.

 Note that either the paper or Nachman mistakenly lists “Lily Mars” as being a 1942 Paramount film.
 Oops!

 November 5, 1968: At 2 p.m.
 Judy met with Mr. Wong and Mr. Rosen of the IRS, to continue negotiations in repayment of back taxes.
 Judy signed forms giving power of attorney to her new “business managers,” John Meyer and his accountant Aaron Schecter, and she signed a statement that Sid Luft had collected all monies from the sale of Kingsrow Enterprises’ automobile and office equipment and more.
 Late that afternoon Judy met with Meyer’s publishers, Bob Colby, and Ettore Stratta, who were forming a new record company, Blue Records, and they wanted to sing Judy.
 Judy sang Meyer’s original compositions “I’d Like To Hate Myself In The Morning” and “It’s All For You.”
-By the end oft eh afternoon, it was agreed that Judy would receive a recording contract with Blue Records.
-Upon signing, she would receive a $2,500 cash advance, non-declarable and the planned first two songs for Judy’s debut on the label was to be those two Meyer compositions.
+By the end afternoon, it was agreed that Judy would receive a recording contract with Blue Records.
+Upon signing, she would receive a $2,500 cash advance, non-declarable, and the planned first two songs for Judy’s debut on the label were those two Meyer compositions.